placrosse/kodo/docs/source/tutorial/encode_decode_file.rst

     :end-before: //!
 [7]
     :linenos:

-The encoding/decoding loop has changed a bit since we now have several encoders and decoders that need to finish before the entire object has been encoded and decoded.
-However, the general structure is very similar to using just a single encoder and decoder.
+Also the encoding/decoding loop is similar to the :ref:`encoding_and_decoding_large_objects` example since we potentially need more than one encoder/decoder pair to code the entire file.

 .. literalinclude:: ../../../examples/encode_decode_storage/encode_decode_storage.cpp
     :language: c++